Jay-Nindu/neural-net-in-cxx/README.md

 # neural-net-in-cxx
-Implementation of neural network architecture in c++
+Implementation of neural network architecture in c++.
+Currently a work in progress, below is listed my progress.

 ## Issues I came across